PrefectHQ/prefect/docs/core/community.md

 We'd love to have you involved.
 Here are a few ways to participate:

 - **joining us at sprints**: join Prefect at an upcoming in-person event and jumpstart your contributions.
 More information is available [here](/core/development/sprints.html).
-- **user research**: We pride ourselves on our user research programs - we're interested in learning what you do and how you do it, so we can deliver a better product.
+- **user research**: we pride ourselves on our user research programs - we're interested in learning what you do and how you do it, so we can deliver a better product.
 Please [contact us](mailto:research@prefect.io) to learn more.